Aaron Judge Player Props: Yankees vs. Marlins

-Aaron Judge -- .219 average over his past 10 games -- will be in action for the New York Yankees against the Miami Marlins, with Sandy Alcantara on the mound, on August 12 at 4:10 PM ET.
+Aaron Judge, with a slugging percentage of .438 in his past 10 games -- including two home runs -- will be in action for the New York Yankees against the Miami Marlins, with Eury Perez on the mound, August 13 at 1:40 PM ET.

 Aaron Judge Game Info & Props vs. the Marlins